Who is responsible for pruning trees on the property?

 What can we do when people do not pay their levies?

 The owners corporation can impose a charge of 10% simple interest for levies not paid within 1 month of their due date.
-The owners corporation can also take debt recovery action through the local court.
+The owners corporation can also take debt recovery action.

-Why do we need to have a sinking fund plan?
+Why do we need to have a Capital Works Fund Forecast?

 All buildings need to be maintained regularly to retain their value and stop minor damage and deterioration becoming major problems.
-Developing a 10–year sinking fund plan means that future repairs and maintenance are anticipated well in advance.
+Developing a 10–year Capital Works Fund Forecast means that future repairs and maintenance are anticipated well in advance.
 The owners corporation can then agree on the best way to raise levies to cover these future costs.
-For more information about levies, administrative and sinking funds, refer to the Levies and the administrative and sinking funds section of the Responsibilities of the owners corporation page.
-For more information about sinking funds, refer to Sinking funds.

 How much influence do we have over the managing agent?